V0v1kkk/WhisperVoiceInput/readme.md

 Global hotkey support is available on Windows, macOS, and Linux X11.
 It is automatically disabled on Wayland.
 Configure the hotkey in Settings → Global Hotkey by focusing the field and pressing your desired combination.
 A Reset button clears it.

+> Shortcuts are implemented with the [SharpHook](https://sharphook.tolik.io/) library.
+> Check its documentation for platform-specific limitations.

 On Wayland, use the provided toggle scripts and bind them in your DE (examples below).

 ### GNOME Example: